-While arguing a Dartmouth-related case before the U.S. Supreme Court in 1818, Daniel Webster, Class of 1801, delivered this memorable line: “It is, Sir…a small college.
-And yet, there are those who love it!”
-As you seek admission to the Class of 2025, what aspects of the College’s program, community or campus environment attract your interest?
+While arguing a Dartmouth-related case before the U.S. Supreme Court in 1818, Daniel Webster, Class of 1801, delivered this memorable line: “It is, sir,…a small college, and yet there are those who love it!”
+As you seek admission to the Class of 2026, what aspects of the College’s program, community, or campus environment attract your interest?

-This is Dartmouth’s version of the “why this school” essay.
-The key to answering this question is research: spend some time on your intended major’s department page at Dartmouth.
-What resources are available?
+This is Dartmouth’s version of the “Why this school?” essay.
+The key to answering this question is research: spend time perusing your intended major’s department page at Dartmouth.
+Which resources or extracurricular programs interest you?
 Are there generous research or study abroad opportunities?
 An eminent professor whose work you’ve examined in school already?
 A state of the art facility?
-Be sure to be specific in this essay here, and feel free to mention details about Dartmouth’s student life and tight-knit community.
+Specificity is key for this essay!
+Feel free to include details specific to campus and community life to show you’ve taken the time to envision yourself on campus.
 It’s only 100 words, so it’s important to make use of the little space provided.

-In addition to the supplement above, which every applicant must write, you must choose one of the following prompts and respond in 250-300 words:
+In addition to the essay above, to which every applicant must respond, you must also choose one of the following prompts using between 250-300 words:

-This prompt is a space for you to explain to the admissions officers an aspect of your background that they wouldn’t otherwise know about.
-Anything formative about your family, culture, upbringing, tradition or childhood would be appropriate material to bring up here.
-Focus also on the significance of the story you are telling – how have these aspects of your life shaped you, taught you lessons, or influenced your values?
+This prompt offers the opportunity to tell the admissions officers about an aspect of your family, culture, upbringing, tradition, or childhood that they wouldn’t otherwise know about.
+Anything formative about your background would be appropriate material to write about here.
+Make sure to focus on the significance of the story you are telling.
+How have these aspects of your life shaped you, taught you lessons, or influenced your values?

-Since this prompt is broad, you can think of it as a backup if none of the other prompts speak to you.
-That being said, if you choose to answer this prompt, make sure your passion for whatever you are writing about shines through.
-Feel free to interpret the word “excite” liberally; this could be an idea, a subject, an natural phenomenon, a person, a book, a historical movement, or any other number of things.
+Think of this prompt as a backup if none of the others speak to you given its intentionally broad scope.
+That being said, ensure your deep passion for your topic of choice shines through if you choose this prompt.
+Feel free to interpret the word “excite” liberally; this could be an idea, a subject, a natural phenomenon, a person, a book, a historical movement…anything really!
 Get creative and try to convey your unique personality.

-Even though the example given here is a pretty impressive one, you can write about any act of creation.
-We do recommend that you write about a specific type of creation or experience you had creating something, rather than about your motivation to create in a more general sense.
-This will enable you to write a story that pulls your reader into the essay.
-You can bring in both past experiences and future ambitions to this prompt.
-Just make sure that whatever example you use demonstrates your drive to create and gives unique insights into your personality.
+While the example specified in the prompt is quite unique and impressive, you can write about any act of creation.
+Rather than writing about creativity or your motivation to create in a general sense, strive to write about a specific type of creation or experience you had creating something.
+We recommend you include both past experiences and future ambitions when responding to this prompt, making sure that whatever example you use demonstrates your drive to create and offers unique insights into your personality.

-If your common app essay didn’t revolve around some major change (or any other the other minor changes) in your life, this essay is a great chance to dive into that.
-You can talk about how you deal with change and what changes you’ve had to deal with in the past.
-These can be internal changes too— like changing your religious views or losing your passion for a certain subject and finding a new one.
-Whatever you choose to write about, try not to dwell on the negative.
-This prompt wants you to embody the spirit of the quote, which is totally accepting of change as part of life.
-Plus, if you view change this way you will convey a sense of maturity that is really appealing to admissions officers!
+If your Common Application essay didn’t revolve around a major (or minor) change in your life, this essay provides the chance to dive into one.
+You can write about how you handle change and what changes you’ve specifically had to face in the past.
+These changes can be internal too, for example: changing your religious views or losing your passion for a certain subject and finding a new one.
+Whatever you choose to write about, avoid dwelling on the negative; this prompt wants you to embody the spirit of the quote, which is willingly and totally accepting of change as a part of life.
+Plus, if you view change this way, you will convey a sense of humility and maturity that really appeals to admissions officers!

 This prompt is a great opportunity for students who want to address a more research-based topic.
 “The world’s troubles” is up for interpretation—feel free to choose whatever current issue you feel is worth addressing.
-This prompt almost serves as an extended “why Dartmouth” essay.
-The “how might your course of study at Dartmouth prepare you to address it” portion of the prompt allows you space to talk more about the resources and opportunities at Dartmouth that you’d take advantage of, and how you intend to use the degree you earn to improve the world around you.
+This prompt almost serves as an extension of the “why Dartmouth” essay; be careful to avoid regurgitating points made in your first essay when responding to the “How might your course of study at Dartmouth prepare you to address it?” portion of the prompt.
+Instead, focus on a specific, academic line of inquiry related to the “troubles” you identify that you could examine in a subject or specific course of study that Dartmouth offers.